 It also protects domains and brands from being used by phishers and spammers that might hijack your brand to steal data or money from the people who interact with your brand.

-Finally, DMARC is needed when thinking about implementing a new standard called BIMI, which we’ll discuss in our next post.
+Finally, DMARC is needed when thinking about implementing a new standard called BIMI, which we show you how to implement BIMI here.